 - With South Dakota and its metropolitan areas experiencing dire workforce shortages, efforts to promote the state and regions to talent both internal to South Dakota and outside the state are pervasive.
-These include the City of Sioux Falls' "Sioux Falls Has Jobs" campaign, the aforementioned Tech Ed Works for Me program and other Forward Sioux Falls efforts, and statewide initiatives such as Build Dakota, Dakota Roots, and SD MyLife. - To the extent that partner campaigns do or would incorporate institute-specific content, Southeast Tech should continuously ensure that this content is reflective of the Institute's current messaging and programmatic offerings. - Southeast Tech representatives should therefore maintain constant communications with all key promotional partners to optimize current content and advocate for inclusion of Southeast Tech in targeted marketing efforts.
+These include the City of Sioux Falls' "Sioux Falls Has Jobs" campaign, the aforementioned Tech Ed Works for Me program and other Forward Sioux Falls efforts, and statewide initiatives such as Build Dakota, Dakota Roots, and SD MyLife. - To the extent that partner campaigns do or would incorporate institute-specific content, Southeast Tech should continuously ensure that this content is reflective of the Institute's current messaging and programmatic offerings.
+Ways in which Southeast Tech's value proposition can best be communicated through partner campaigns, including effective differentiation of the Institute's mission and programmatic focus, should also be articulated.